 Drive-In theatres are fondly remembered for providing teenagers with both a cover story (a trip to the movies) and a relatively private place (a car) for their furtive, mutual anatomical research, but they were also frequented by families with small children.
-I remember going to the drive-in to see family films when there were little babies in our family (and I was small myself).
-In particular I was very affected by seeing “BAMBI” when I was 5 years old.
+I remember going to the drive-in to see family films when there were little babies in our family and I was small myself.
+In particular, I was very affected by seeing “BAMBI” when I was 5 years old.

-Before the ages of video, DVD and streaming media, a drive-in theatre was where parents could see movies without having to feel self-conscious about their bawling kids.
-No need for a baby sitter for the tiny ones, just bring them along.
-Sealed off in your (more or less) soundproof bubble you weren’t likely to bother the other patrons, who were probably families themselves, or teenagers who had more pressing things (ie; the pressing of “things”) on their minds.
-But you could easily bother each other, cooped up in there during a double bill of “Blue-Beard’s Ghost” and “Herbie the Love Bug”.
-With all the bickering and crying and spilled drinks and whatnot there was often as much tragedy and comedy and drama in the car, as on the screen.
+Before the ages of video, DVD & streaming media, drive-in theatres were where parents could see movies without feeling self-conscious about their bawling kids.
+No need for a babysitter for the tiny ones, just bring them along.
+Sealed off in your soundproof bubble, you wouldn’t bother the other patrons, who were probably families themselves, or teenagers who had more pressing things (ie; the pressing of “things”) on their minds.
+But you could bother each other, cooped up during a double bill of “Blue-Beard’s Ghost” & “Herbie the Love Bug”.
+With all the bickering and crying and spilled drinks and whatnot, there was as much tragedy, comedy & drama in the car, as on the screen.

-The death of BAMBI’s Mother affected me very deeply and I’m absolutely sure that I added my own blubbering to the general commotion within our car at that point.
-Parents sometimes like to shield their kids from such raw film emotions, but this moment of tragedy is a big part of one of my most powerful early-childhood memories.
-Apart from the inevitable tears, BAMBI was about to affect me in perhaps an even more powerful way..
+The death of BAMBI’s Mother affected me deeply and I’m absolutely sure that I added my own blubbering to the general commotion within our car at that point.
+Parents like to shield their kids from raw emotions, but this moment of tragedy is part of one of my most powerful early-childhood memories.
+Apart from the inevitable tears, “Bambi” would affect me in an even more powerful way..
 It was while at the drive-in watching “Bambi” that I realised that this film was somehow different to other movies… IT WAS DRAWINGS… Moving and talking and seeming to be alive… and then seeming to be killed… drawings making me feel both happy, and then sad.

 My tears of anguish were still wet, even as I began to wonder how this could be so..
 I could not grasp how it was possible for these drawings to be alive.
 It was a singular moment; I was both pulled into and popped out of, the movie at the same time.
-Mum and Dad now had their hands full; crying baby on the one hand and on the other, a 5 year old who needed some answers.
+Mum & Dad now had their hands full; crying baby on the one hand and on the other, a 5 year old who needed some answers.
 My parents did their best to explain the rudiments of the animation process, but it seemed completely unbelievable.

 Animation sounded like some kind of magic to me, and even if it wasn’t “real” magic then it was clearly the next best thing.
-The sense of wonder from that night stayed with me for quite some time; certainly long enough to get me into the animation industry, and sustain me throughout my long career.
+The sense of wonder from that night stayed with me for quite some time.
+Certainly long enough to get me into the animation industry, and sustain me throughout my long career.
 I can still conjure up a ghost of those feelings of childhood awe at the man-made magic show even now, after working at studios all around the world for more than 30 years.